-Hema Malini Waghray or Malini is the principal investigator for the archival research project about the Brahma Kshatriya Community (BKC) of Hyderabad.
-It is one of the thriving communities, and one that has managed to preserve its identity for centuries in the diverse religious and ethnic landscape of Charminar, the Old City and new Hyderabad and is a progressive one to the present day.
+Hema Malini Waghray or Malini is the principal investigator for the archival research project on the Brahma Kshatriya Community (BKC) of Hyderabad.
+It is one of the thriving communities, with a syncretic identity, thriving for centuries in the diverse religious and ethnic landscape of Charminar, the Old City and new Hyderabad and is a progressive one to the present day.
 Primarily employed in the bureaucracy of the erstwhile Nizam, the monarch of Hyderabad State, (in southern India/Deccan) in the professions of medicine, law, banking, and education in the pre- and post-independence India, the community has expanded its presence primarily in Hyderabad but also outside of it.
 As a community before, during and after independence, it had and still has progressive ideals of supporting education, going beyond traditions to strictly enforce the abolishment of the marriage dowry and thriving in the geography that was not fully home to them.
 The Brahma Kshatriya Community was a group of 200+ families that came together in the mid 1700s and set up a formal structure to associate with each other and live together.
 In the background to their lives is the notion of nation building, modernity and an overall progressive outlook that came to lay the foundations of what the community is today.

 Why the Brahma Kshatriya Community and why now?